ELjayMedia/newsonafrica/docs/deployment.md

 ### Required Secrets

-Add these secrets to your GitHub repository settings:
+Add these secrets to your GitHub repository settings.
+Without them the deployment step will fail with an error similar to `Input required and not supplied: vercel-token`:

 #### Web Deployment (Vercel)
 - `VERCEL_TOKEN` - Your Vercel deployment token
 - `VERCEL_ORG_ID` - Your Vercel organization ID
 - `VERCEL_PROJECT_ID` - Your Vercel project ID

+To generate `VERCEL_TOKEN`, visit the Vercel dashboard under **Settings > Tokens** and create a new token.
+Add this token as a secret named `VERCEL_TOKEN` in your GitHub repository settings.

 #### Environment Variables